 We *only* have accepted sponsorship from companies we already use and love.
 It’s crazy important that we not appear to endorse anyone we can’t actually stand behind.
 That said, you may see Draft2Digital around at the Summit.
 We’ve worked with them for years and are thrilled to partner with them for this event!

 How do I get to the hotel/around town?

 Austin is located on Earth, where standard modes of transportation are fairly consistent.

-We do allow cars in Austin, whether it’s your own, one you’ve rented, or one you’ve hired for an individual ride (however, we do have some unique regulations which means Uber and Lyft don’t operate here.
-Instead use Fasten, Fare, or an old fashioned taxi.)
+We do allow cars in Austin, whether it’s your own, one you’ve rented, or one you’ve hired for an individual ride.
+Great news — Uber and Lyft are back.
+Or you could call Fasten, Fare, or an old fashioned taxi.

 You can also ride a unicycle, a pogo stick, or simply use your feet (and join the SA fitbit group).
 It’s really not that deep, y’all.

 Where should I stay?

 I hear there are still spots to lay out a sleeping bag under the Bat Bridge.

 Yes, the hotel is lovely, they’ve set up a great discounted rate for us, and it’s super-convenient to roll out of bed and stumble down to get a yummy coffee in your sponge-bob pajamas and slipper socks.
 But no one is required to stay there.